The BoardSmith Maple Carolina Slab Butcher Block

-When I tested bread knives earlier this year, I was absolutely blown away by the cutting quality of Tojiro's bread knife.
-It surpassed every other serrated knife I tested, cutting beautifully clean slices of even the most tender bread, and making quick, neat work of ripe tomatoes.
-It's a must-have as far as I'm concerned.
+When we tested bread knives earlier this year, we were absolutely blown away by the cutting quality of Tojiro's bread knife.
+It surpassed every other serrated knife, cutting beautifully clean slices of even the most tender bread, and making quick, neat work of ripe tomatoes.
+It's a must-have for any kitchen.

 How do you make perfect caramels, ice cream, gravies, and reductions?
 A nifty pot called a saucier.
 The durable stainless steel is cladded with aluminum for even heating, essential for temperamental ingredients like caramel and egg custards.
 A curved bottom makes whisking a snap (no more lumpy gravy!), and the wide top encourages evaporation for fast sauce reductions.
 You can buy cheaper versions than this All-Clad saucier, but this is one piece of equipment in which quality really makes a difference.

 Kid's Wooden Play Kitchen

 If you want to get your tiny tots into the kitchen but far from the heat and potential spills, set them up a this wooden play kitchen where they can imitate your moves at a safe distance.